Essien-glory/Sales-data-analysis/README.md

 # Sales-data-analysis
-This report shows the sales trends for various products in nine cities in the year 2019.
+This Project shows the sales trends for various products in nine cities in the year 2019.

 The Purpose of this project is to Analyze sales data to identify trends, top-selling products, and revenue metrics for business decision-making.